-Most authors agree that the likelihood of febrile convulsions causing neurological abnormalities, or to develop lasting mental disturbances, is low.
-The risk of developing an intellectual deficit is higher in those that already suffer from a pre-existing neurological or developmental abnormality, or in those patients that subsequently develop afebrile seizures.
-About one third of children that develop a single febrile seizure will develop another, this ratio may increase to half of patients if the initial onset was below one year of age.10,13
+Most authors agree that the likelihood of febrile convulsions causing neurological abnormalities, or developing lasting mental disturbances is low.^{7,9,10,13} The risk of developing an intellectual deficit is higher in those that already suffer from a pre-existing neurological or developmental abnormality, or in those patients that subsequently develop afebrile seizures.10 About one-third of children that develop a single febrile seizure will develop another; this ratio may increase to half of patients if the initial onset was below one year of age.^{10,13}

-Children suffering from febrile seizures have a slightly higher risk of developing epilepsy compared to other children (2 % versus 1 %).
+Children suffering from febrile seizures have a slightly higher risk of developing epilepsy compared to other children (2% vs 1%).
 The risk factors for developing epilepsy are also dependent on:10

-- · Pre-existing neurological defects/abnormalities

-- Family history of afebrile convulsions

-- Complex first febrile convulsion.
+- · pre-existing neurological defects/abnormalities, - · family history of afebrile convulsions, and/or - complex first febrile convulsion.